openhab/openhabian/docs/openhabian.md

 You might want to setup openHABian to automatically backup and mirror your internal SD card to an external unit.
 We suggest to use another SD card in an external card writer device so that in case your internal SD card fails, you can switch SD cards to get the system back up running fast.
-The second card needs to have at least twice the size of your internal card.
+Note most "16GB" cards are not _exactly_ 16 GB and your new one mustn't have less bytes than the old one so openHABian enforces the second card to have at least twice the size of your internal card.
+We make use of that extra space as storage for the backup system.

 To setup right at installation time:
 Define `backupdrive=/dev/sdX` (replace X with the proper character) to enable this functionality right during unattended installation.